From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Experiments

 \subsection{Experimental Setup}

-In this work, we use the Minecraft environment and tasks provided by~\citep{li2024optimus} to develop and evaluate our method.
+In this work, we use the Minecraft environment and tasks provided by \citet{li2024optimus} to develop and evaluate our method.
 There are 66 tasks that are categorized into 7 groups: wood, stone, iron, gold, diamond, redstone, and armor.
-The difficulty of the task groups from easiest to hardest is wood, stone, iron, gold, then diamond.
+The task groups, ordered from easiest to hardest, are wood, stone, iron, gold, and diamond.
 The redstone and armor groups contain tasks of mixed difficulty ranging from iron to diamond.
 More difficult tasks require longer plans to be generated and require the agent to find rarer materials.
 The agent has a limited number of in-game steps, defined based on the task's group, to complete the task.
-The complete list of tasks and details can be found in Appendix~\ref{appendix:tasks}.
+The complete list of tasks and details can be found in Table~\ref{tab:exp_tasks}.
+Additionally, our code is publicly available\footnote{\url{https://github.com/jleung1/gog_minecraft}}.